PaperMC/docs/docs/misc/java-install.md

 Waterfall.
 This guide will walk you through the recommended installation steps for most major platforms.

-:::caution Do not use headless variant of Java!
+:::caution Do not use headless variants of Java!

 There are `headless` variants of Java which usually have a suffix of `-headless` in their package name.
 Those variants miss required dependencies for Paper, and are therefore not recommended.